 Wir sind stets auf der Suche nach hoch motivierten Wissenschaftlern, die gut in unser Team passen würden.
 Bewerbungen mit Lebenslauf sind uns immer willkommen.
 Wir haben ausgezeichnete Projekte für Postdoktoranden, die über ihre eigene Finanzierung verfügen.
-Potenzielle Master-Studenden werden ganz besonders aufgefordert sich zu bewerben.
+Potenzielle Master-Studenten werden ganz besonders aufgefordert sich zu bewerben.

 Master’s Thesis Project “Stress-induced translation and neurodegeneration”